ousia/iRaccoonShow/README.md

 iRaccoonShow stands for “improved RaccoonShow”.
 [RaccoonShow](https://github.com/jonobacon/raccoonshow/) was originally developed by [Jono Bacon](http://www.jonobacon.org).
 I expanded the original script for my personal use.

 Actually the expansion was motivated by the development of SuperShow.
 Sergio Costas provided a more powerful method for Flash generation.
 But SuperShow was designed with slide show recreation in mind.
-Here was were the `raccoonshow` script came handy.
+Here was were the original `raccoonshow` script came handy. iRaccoonShow names the whole project.

-iRaccoonShow stands for the whole project.
-The `raccoonshow` script—the same way as its `iraccoonshow` development—focused only on the Flash generation.
+The `raccoonshow` script—the same way as its `supershow-generator` development—focused only on the Flash generation.
 It required already recorded sound and slide transition times.
 Depending on the presentation style, writing this time line could be crazy.

 So, I developed for my own use a script that recorded both sound and slides transition times when giving the presentation.
 [With giving the presentation, I don’t mean the public speaking; sitting in front of the computer does the work as well.] `recslides` is extremely simple, but it does the job.

 Both scripts are part of iRaccoonShow.
 They work for me.
 And I thought they might be useful for others.
 If not as running software, as an inspiration to develop similar software.

-By the way, having been developed in a Unix environment, lowercase and uppercase letters give different names. iRaccoonShow is used to design the whole project and `iraccoonshow` to invoke the script under this name.
-Just in case it helps, `recslides` is part of iRaccoonShow, but it cannot be part of `iraccoonshow`.
+`supershow-generator` is named after SuperShow.
+The `swfc` script used to generate the Flash presentation is a derivative version of the script `script.base` included with SuperShow.

 ## Requirements